If you’ve never dealt with a disapproved ad or ad extension, count yourself lucky. They’re a real nuisance.

 Ignoring disapproved ads isn’t an option, as it means that your ads aren’t running.
 And ads not running could mean a loss in revenue, and in some cases your account may even be suspended.

 Your ad status is also essentially a type of trust measurement.
-The more disapproved ads you have, the more your account is scrutinized.
+The more disapproved ads you have, the more your behaviour is assumed to be dishonest, so the more your account is scrutinized.
 In some cases, Google might even block you from using the system altogether.
 As you can see here, Google recently introduced a new strike-based system to enforce repeat violations of Google’s rules.

-Disapproved ads is not something you want to ignore.
+Disapproved ads are not something you want to ignore.

 More importantly, Google often make mistakes!